-We are now a Green, Eco Friendly Lodge making use of solar power for all our electricity needs.
+We are a Green, Eco-Friendly Lodge, making use of solar power for all our electricity needs.

 Our GPS Position is: 13° 2.354'S 34° 19.598'E

-Support the local population by eating fresh fish caught in the lake (weather permitting), and fresh vegetables bought at the market in Nkhotakota or grown by our neighbors.
+Support the local population by eating chicken, fresh fish caught in the lake (weather permitting), and fresh fruit and vegetables bought at the market in Nkhotakota or grown by our neighbors.